sadanand-singh/Blog/posts/puzzle1.rst

 .. author: Sadanand Singh
 .. summary: Train and Man Speed Problem

-Here is the first puzzle.
+As promised in the intro post, here is the first puzzle!

 **Problem Statement**

 A man needs to go through a train tunnel to reach the other side.
 He starts running through the tunnel in an effort to reach his destination